TapwaveZodiac/novelaiUKB/docs/Context.md

 - **Disabled**: This Lorebook entry was omitted because it was disabled.
 - **No key**: This Lorebook entry was ommitted because it could not find any of its keys in the text.
-- **No space**: This entry was ommitted because it could not be allocated enough tokens to fit.
+- **No space**: This entry was ommitted because it could not be given enough tokens to fit.
 - **No text**: This entry was deactivated because it contains no text.

 ### Key